 At the core of the PSIP model is the psychobiological intelligence of the autonomic nervous system.
-It is this ancient mammalian structure that activates during primary psychedelic consciousness and is a self correcting foundation of transformation.
+It is this ancient mammalian structure that activates during primary psychedelic consciousness and is a self-correcting foundation of transformation.

-5. Defense Cascade & Autonomic Foundations of Mental Health Symptoms
+Defense Cascade and the Autonomic Foundations of Mental Health

-The interactions between psychedelic substances, the DMN and primary and secondary consciousness are an important foundational understanding.
+The interactions between psychedelic substances, the DMN, and primary and secondary consciousness are an important foundational understanding.
 Now let's shift our attention to the psychotherapy modality that interfaces with these elements.
-If the purpose is to address mental health conditions, a psychotherapeutic process that embraces the non-rational, non-linear, non-verbal, implicit, embodied functioning of primary consciousness will be important.
-The dominant forms of psychotherapy, cognitive behavioural therapy (CBT) or traditional talk therapy, were not designed to embrace such altered features of psychedelic consciousness.
-These modalities are primarily designed to manage symptoms through cognitive restructuring, reality testing, introspection, insight, or a verbal retelling of difficult or traumatic experiences.
+If the purpose is to address mental health conditions, a psychotherapeutic process that embraces the non-rational, non-linear, nonverbal, implicit, embodied functioning of primary consciousness will be necessary.
+The dominant forms of psychotherapy, cognitivebehavioral therapy (CBT) or traditional talk therapy, were not designed to embrace such of psychedelic altered features sciousness.
+These modalities are primarily intended to manage symptoms through cognitive restructuring, reality testing, introspection, insight, or a verbal retelling of difficult or traumatic experiences.
 These interventions were designed to work within and strengthen secondary consciousness.
 They are seeking to ground the client in that stable reality to decrease symptoms.
-The DMN is deeply connected to the verbal processing areas of the cortex, and allows us to exert voluntary control over elements of primary consciousness.7 Needless to say, these processes of traditional psychotherapy run somewhat counter to the neurological direction psychedelic substances are taking the brain.
+The DMN is deeply connected to the cortex's verbal processing areas and allows us to exert voluntary control over elements of primary consciousness [7].
+These processes traditional psychotherapy run counter to the neurological direction psychedelic substances are taking the brain.
 Even as helpful as these traditional modalities can be under normal circumstances, the psychotherapy of ordinary, waking consciousness is not the psychotherapy of altered psychedelic consciousness.
-These substances require their own non-ordinary state psychotherapy (NOSP).
+We believe these substances require their own non-ordinary psychotherapy (NOSP).

-Psychedelic Somatic Interactional Psychotherapy is an autonomic nervous system based, body modality that speaks the language of primary consciousness which is sensation, emotion, imagery, autonomic nervous reactivity (anxiety, panic, depression, dissociation), and operates within the vast world of implicit non-verbal memory.
-Of the various directions a psychedelic substance can take an individual, the PSIP modality is designed to: 1) keep the focus on the personal (versus mystical or transcendent) and relational aspects of a client's psychological functioning, 2) activate psychobiological autonomic nervous system based, self correcting mechanisms to process anxiety, stress, depression, dissociation, PTSD, and complex relational trauma, and 3) establish a body based processing pathway that is preferentially engaged by psychedelic medicines due to it being more robust than the cognitive processing channels of secondary consciousness.
+Psychedelic Somatic Interactional Psychotherapy is an autonomic nervous system based, body modality that speaks the language of primary consciousness, which is sensation, emotion, imagery, autonomic nervous reactivity (anxiety, panic, depresssion, dissociation), and operates within the vast world of implicit non-verbal memory.
+Of the various directions a psychedelic substance can take an individual, the PSIP modality is designed to:

+- 1. Keep the focus on the personal (versus mystical or transcendent) and relational aspects of a client's psychological functioning, - 2.
+Activate psychobiological autonomic nervous system based, self-correcting mechanisms to process anxiety, stress, depression, dissociation, PTSD, and complex relational trauma, and - 3.
+Establish a body-based processing pathway that is preferentially engaged by psychedelic medicines due to it being more robust than the cognitive processing channels of secondary consciousness.

-While there are a number of different healing agents that we gain access to in primary consciousness, we focus on a particular system, the defense cascade, that generates many of the mental health symptoms that cause people to enter into psychotherapy.
-The defense cascade is a well known phenomenon that scientists leading back to Darwin have documented through the observation of animal behavior.
-What we present here is our articulation of the defense cascade enhanced to include other research on the mammalian autonomic nervous system (ANS).8 There is a series of escalating, involuntary defensive reactions an animal's nervous system engages when it is under real or perceived threat.
-The greater the threat, the greater the organism's nervous system reaction to it.
+While there are several different healing agents that we gain access to in primary consciousness, we focus on a particular system, the defense cascade, that generates many of the mental health symptoms that cause people to enter into psychotherapy.
+The defense cascade is a well-known phenomenon that scientists leading back to Darwin have documented by observing animal behavior.
+What we present here is our articulation of the defense cascade, enhanced to include other research on the mammalian autonomic nervous system (ANS) [8].
+There is a series of escalating, involuntary defensive reactions an animal's nervous system engages when it is under real or perceived threat.
+As threat increases so does the organism's nervous system reaction to it.
 Given that we share the same basic mammalian ANS setup with other mammals (a system that evolved over millions of years in a state of nature with frequent threats), the defense cascade applies to humans as well.